timrosenblatt/url_shortener/README.md

 * I can pre-assign my own stubs manually, and I can easily query the remaining empty stubs (something that would be more complicated to model with an algorithmic approach)
 * scale

+TODOs!
-TODO: handle concurrency.
+* handle concurrency.
 Testing and assignment of stubs should always be atomic
-TODO: for scale, set this whole thing up using an ARCHIVE table.
+* for scale, set this whole thing up using an ARCHIVE table.
 Much faster reads.
-TODO: finish `rake stubs:assign`
+* finish `rake stubs:assign`